 - Toss dressing with quinoa mix.
 Add seeds if using.
 Serve at room temperature.

 A few years ago, I struggled with constant bloating and low energy.
 Traditional diets didn’t help, but then I discovered Ayurveda.
-For example, making Classic Kitchari for a week reset my digestion, leaving me lighter and more energized.
-Consequently, these Ayurvedic meal ideas became my go-to for feeling balanced and vibrant.
+For example, making Classic Kitchari for a week felt like a gentle reset for my digestion, leaving me lighter and more energized.
+Consequently, these meal ideas became my go-to for feeling balanced and vibrant.

 Find Your Dosha-Friendly Ayurvedic Diet Recipe